Install or update the Snyk CLI

 You can also use these direct links to download the executables:

-- Windows: https://static.snyk.io/cli/latest/snyk-win.exe You can rename the file to snyk.exe so you can run snyk commands as documented, for example,
+You can rename the files for example snyk-win.exe to snyk.exe so you can run snyk commands as documented, for example, snyk test.

 Install Snyk CLI from Snyk's tap with Homebrew by running the following.
 The tap is updated daily with the latest Snyk CLI release.